khaldoun-xyz/standard/docs/plan.md

   Lugha allows us to evaluate the language competences of our members in a highly automated fashion.

-### Stage 2: Develop CareOS, a business operating system for long-term care.
+### Stage 2: Develop a business operating system for small companies.

-The German healthcare system is demographically challenged.
-We're in the middle of a storm already and will see further cost increases.
-The situation is especially dramatic in the long-term care industry.
+Big corporations have started integrating AI technologies years ago.
+In contrast, smaller companies couldn't afford the investment.
+Recent technological developments make it much cheaper to introduce AI capabilities at a lower budget.

-Our strategy is to a) develop an open-source toolbox for automation & orchestration and to b) combine these tools into an automation-first operating system (OS).
+Our strategy is to a) develop an open-source toolbox for automation & orchestration and to b) combine these tools into an automation-first business operating system (BOS).
+The core idea behind the BOS is that we want to help owners introduce AI agents as virtual employees.

 Core building blocks of this toolbox are ...

-- i) AI agents that process documents and convert them into tasks,
+- i) AI agents that process information and convert them into tasks,
-- ii) AI operators that use software like humans do,
+- ii) AI operators that complete tasks like humans do,
 - iii) a BPMN engine that makes managing these agents and operators simple and transparent.

 Eventually, we'll find a way how to deploy these orchestration components quickly.
-Once we've reached this stage, we'll approach newly started long-term care organisations to help them integrate our OS in infancy.
-We will scale this OS into other parts of the health industry, too.
+One area that is particularly in need of these solutions is the healthcare industry.

-### Stage 3: Set up healthcare organisations.
+### Stage 3: Set up our own organisations.

-Using our OS, we set up highly automated healthcare organisations.
+Using our BOS, we set up organisations ourselves.